-Your first semester at Rice will begin with Orientation Week (or O-week) during which you will learn the basics about Rice and the Department of Chemistry.
+The student's first semester at Rice will begin with Orientation Week (or O-week) during which the student will learn the basics about Rice and the Department of Chemistry.
 The major events of O-week will include presentations by many of the faculty interested in recruiting students this year.
-This is a good way to make your first contact with faculty if you did not participate in summer research.
+This is a good way to make the student's first contact with faculty if the student did not participate in summer research.

-Faculty advisors will review your background and assist you in selecting courses.
+Faculty advisors will review the student's background and assist the student in selecting courses.
 Most students will select three 3-credit advanced Chemistry or other science lecture courses in addition to UNIV 594 (Responsible Conduct of Research), CHEM 600 (1 credit, the Chemistry Seminars), and CHEM 800 (variable number of credits, Graduate Research).

 The majority of incoming students will also teach their first semester and therefore be enrolled in CHEM 700 (2 credits, the Teaching Practicum).
-There will also be a special information session regarding your teaching assignment during orientation.
+There will also be a special information session regarding the student's teaching assignment during orientation.